 International travel makes us more adaptable and well-rounded by exposing us to different cultures, people, experiences, and on.
 Attending coding bootcamps abroad helps you get the most out of your investment by learning solid professional skills while gaining invaluable life experience.
 Whether you're a seasoned traveler or just wanting to take a sweet trip — CodingNomads helps you boost your career, and grab life by the horns.

 The industry is flooding with web-development bootcamp grads.
 CodingNomads gives our graduates an edge by teaching server-side Java application development.
-Java is the most common programming language and has the highest job demand worldwide.
+Java/Adroid & Python are the most common and in-demand programming languages worldwide.
 Whether you want a job in your hometown or the freedom to work from anywhere with decent wifi, we’ll teach you technical and business skills to help achieve your goals.

 I left Costa Rica and put in the work for a computer science degree.
 Upon landing my first job about 10 years ago, I quickly realized I had almost zero practical knowledge of how to deliver as a software developer in a startup environment.
 I worked long hours and learned many things the hard way, but it was all worth it.
 I’m lucky to have these skills.
 Through CodingNomads, I'm able to teach the real-world tasks of a software engineer that aren't taught in university, fast-tracking our students' abilities to learn critical skills that land jobs.

 I’ve been able to work with incredible companies on incredible projects, and do so remotely from anywhere on earth.
 I’ve also led training courses, meetups and seminars on Java software engineering.
 I’ve taught topics ranging from how to build basic applications, to distributed fraud detection algorithms for major US financial institutions.
 In my training career I realized how much I enjoy helping other people learn software engineering.
 Even when the coursework got dense, we’d figure out ways to make it fun.
 I’ve also seen first-hand the economic mobility and geographic flexibility afforded by these skills, which makes me all the more passionate about sharing them with as many people as possible.Ryan Desmond on LinkedIn